EU Data Act: New rules for data access, IoT data, and cloud portability effective from 12 September 2025

 Personal Data

-1. Significance for German Companies
+5. Importance for German Companies

-Recommendations for Data Governance, IT and Contract Compliance
+Recommendations for Data Governance, IT, and Contract Compliance

 Conclusion

-Do you have questions on this topic or need support with implementation?
+Do you have any questions on this topic, or do you need assistance with implementation?

-We specialize in International Business Law, Corporate Law, Compliance, and Contract Management.
+We specialize in International Business Law, corporate law, compliance, and contract management.

-Schedule a free initial call now!
+Schedule a non-binding initial consultation now!

-Insights & Updates
+INN.LAW Insights & Updates

-Plain Text in Business Law –
+Plain language in Business Law – clear, practical, actionable.

-We use your email address solely for sending our newsletter.
+We use your information exclusively for sending our newsletter.
 You can unsubscribe at any time.
-For more information, please refer to our Privacy Policy.
+Further information can be found in our Privacy Policy.

-Insights & Updates
+INN.LAW Insights & Updates

-Plain Text in Business Law –
+Plain language in Business Law – clear, practical, actionable.

-We use your email address solely for sending our newsletter.
+We use your information exclusively for sending our newsletter.
 You can unsubscribe at any time.
-For more information, please refer to our Privacy Policy.
+Further information can be found in our Privacy Policy.

-Plain language in commercial law –
+Plain language in Business Law – clear, practical, actionable.

-Plain Text in Business Law –
+Plain language in Business Law – clear, practical, actionable.

-We use your email address solely for sending our newsletter.
+We use your information exclusively for sending our newsletter.
 You can unsubscribe at any time.
-For more information, please refer to our Privacy Policy.
+Further information can be found in our Privacy Policy.